-- This device is not designed as the sole means of diagnosis of infectious disease.
+- For in vitro diagnostic use. - This device is not designed as the sole means of diagnosis of infectious disease.
 By the inherent nature of the technology used for nucleic acid extraction and detection, nucleic acid can be detected from dead organisms.
-The Intended Use is limited to the detection of the presence of the nucleic acid signature of an organism, and not the diagnosis of disease or disease state. - This product is intended for use with specimens collected using specimen collection and transport devices listed in the "Equipment and Materials Required But Not Provided" section. - This product should only be used with BD MAX[TM] Open System Reagents on the BD MAX[TM] System. - Incorrect test results may occur from improper specimen collection, handling or storage, technical error, sample mix-up, or because the number of organisms in the specimen is below the analytical sensitivity of the test.
-Careful compliance with the package insert instructions and the BD MAX[TM] System User's Manual10 is necessary to avoid erroneous results. - Good laboratory technique is essential for the proper performance of this assay.
+The Intended Use is limited to the detection of the presence of the nucleic acid signature of an organism, and not the diagnosis of disease or disease state. - This product is intended for use with specimens collected using specimen collection and transport devices listed in the "Equipment and Materials Required But Not Provided" section. - This product should only be used with BD MAXTM Open System Reagents on the BD MAXTM System. - Incorrect test results may occur from improper specimen collection, handling or storage, technical error, sample mix-up or because the number of organisms in the specimen is below the analytical sensitivity of the test.
+Careful compliance with the package insert instructions and the BD MAXTM System User's Manual are necessary to avoid erroneous results. - Good laboratory technique is essential for the proper performance of this assay.
 Due to the high analytical sensitivity of this test, extreme care should be taken to preserve the purity of all materials and reagents. - A positive test result does not necessarily indicate the presence of viable infectious organisms.
-A positive result is indicative of the presence of target nucleic acid.
-A negative test result does not preclude the presence of infectious organisms and should not be used as the sole basis for treatment or other patient management decisions. - As with all PCR-based in vitro diagnostic tests, extremely low levels of target below the limit of detection of the assay may be detected, but the results may not be reproducible. - False negative results may occur due to loss of nucleic acid from inadequate collection, transport or storage of specimens, or due to an inadequate cell lysis and/or extraction.
+A positive result is indicative of the presence of target nucleic acid. - As with all PCR-based in vitro diagnostic tests, extremely low levels of target below the limit of detection of the assay may be detected, but results may not be reproducible. - False negative results may occur due to loss of nucleic acid from inadequate collection, transport or storage of specimens, or due to an inadequate cell lysis and/or extraction.
 The Sample Processing Control has been added to the test to aid in the identification of specimens that contain inhibitors to PCR amplification and as a control for reagent integrity and of the assay system as a whole.
-The Sample Processing Control does not indicate if nucleic acid has been lost due to inadequate collection, transport or storage of specimens, or if cells have been adequately lysed.
+The Sample Processing Control does not indicate if nucleic acid has been lost due to inadequate collection, transport or storage of specimens, or if cells have been adequately lysed. - The BioGX Bacterial Meningitis NSH OSR for BD MAXTM results may sometimes be Unresolved due to an invalid Sample Processing Control, or be Indeterminate or Incomplete due to instrument failure, and require retesting that can lead to a delay obtaining final results. - Mutations or polymorphisms in primer- or probe-binding regions may affect detection of new or unknown Neisseria meningitidis, Streptococcus pneumoniae,